tiagofilipe12/pATLAS/docs/Browse.md

 ## Resistances

-Resistances highlight plasmids with the selected resistances by the user.
+Resistances (CARD and Resfinder databases) highlight plasmids with the selected resistances by the user.

 Citations:
 * [Zankari, E., Hasman, H., Cosentino, S., Vestergaard, M.,